 This article is going to be biased because I live here and love the city.
-But let me just introduce you to a few topics that should help you find your way around Vienna (literally and figuratively) as you consider or plan a possible visit.
+But let me just introduce you to a few topics that should help you find your way around Vienna (literally and figuratively) as you consider or plan a visit.

 (The Graben pedestrianised street in the city centre)

-Let’s begin with a bit of background…
+Let us begin with a bit of…

-Vienna is the capital of Austria and located in the east of the country.
-Almost 2 million people live here, but you wouldn’t think it.
-The city retains the feel of a large town, despite its size.
-Part of that is down to the numerous parks, woodlands, and other open and green spaces.
+Despite its size, Vienna retains the feel of a large town.
+Part of that is down to the numerous parks, woodlands, outlying hills, and other open and green spaces.

-Global urban indexes tend to put Vienna near the top, thanks to the excellent public services (particularly public transport and health), accessibility, economic success, low crime, and the wide range of leisure and cultural activities available.
+Global urban liveability rankings tend to put Vienna at (or near) the top: the city has excellent public services (particularly public transport and health), accessibility, economic success, low crime, and a wide range of leisure and cultural activities available.